PACK-Solutions/mob-programming/README.md

 ```

 ### Install npm packages
-Install the `npm` packages described in the `package.json` and verify that it works:
+Install the `npm` packages described in the `package.json`:

 ```shell
 npm install
 ```

 ### Run the application
-How to run the application after install :
+Run the app after installation:

 ```shell
 ng serve
 ```

 ## How to
+An instance of Mob Programming is available on : https://pack-solutions.github.io/mob-programming/.
+> This instance is automatically updated as soon as a commit is pushed on the `main` branch.

-Once the app is running, open your web browser (see [Browser compatibility](#browser-compatibility)) and go to http://localhost:4200
+If you followed the [Installation](#installation) step: once the app is running, open your web browser (see [Browser compatibility](#browser-compatibility)) and go to http://localhost:4200
 > If port 4200 is already in use, you can run the app on a another port (look at the `--port` option on https://angular.io/cli/serve)

 Now you should see the "Rooms" page with two options: